rstachelczyk/budget-app-api/README.md

 & we have installed the required packages via npm.

 The DB will be seeded when the `liquibase` container is brought up.
-As long as you have done that via the `docker compose up -d` step above, you should be good.
-You can confirm there is test data by connecting to the running postgres container with the following config:
+As long as you have done that, via the `docker compose up -d` step above, you should be good.
+You can confirm there is test data by connecting to the running postgres container using a db client with the following config:

 ```
 Host/Socket = 127.0.0.1